ScottDuane/aa-google-analytics/google-anayltics-reading.md

 ## What is Google Analytics?
 Why should I spend 5 minutes to set it up?
 * It is a web traffic tracking system built by Google that is completely <b>FREE</b>
-* Just create an account and put a piece of Javascript tracking code into your site and it will run with every page of your site
+* Just create an account and put a piece of JavaScript tracking code into your site and it will run with every page of your site
 * Once inserted into your code, the code records how long they were on your site, what device type they used, the number of page views, where they came from, etc.

 ## The ABCs of Google Analytics.
 You should be able to determine: